 The Lowdown on PCOS and Acne

 First, let's discuss why PCOS is an acne trigger.
 The connection between the two may not seem like an obvious pair, but hormonal imbalances can create a serious acne storm.

-While 80% of the population deals with acne, women with hormonal imbalances, like PCOS, are effected at a higher rate.
-In fact, one study found that almost 30% of all women dealing with consistent acne also have PCOS.
+While 80% of the population deals with acne, women with hormonal imbalances, like PCOS, are affected at a higher rate.
+One study found that almost 30% of all women dealing with consistent acne also have PCOS.

 So what’s the connection?

 For PCOS girls, testosterone levels tend to be higher than average.
 This can create excess oil production and ultimately, create the perfect situation for acne.

 Oil mixed with dead skin and bacteria can get into pores, cause inflammation, and create acne of all sizes.